atomcamp

 Course Description

-The immense importance of such evaluations and increasing demand for professionals equipped with the necessary skills to conduct them properly has led us to design a well-rounded course especially for professionals working in social sciences and policy making.
-This course looks to cover the main econometric evaluation tools and techniques most in use today, without getting too technical.
-We will be covering randomised experiments, instrumental variables, regression discontinuity designs, and differences-in-differences methods, along with using real world data and practical application of all these tools.
+The increasing demand for impact evaluation skills across various sectors has led us to design a well-rounded course especially for professionals working in social sciences and policy making.
+This course will cover important econometric evaluation tools and techniques most in use today, without getting too technical.

 Course Content